1. Home

 PGY1 & PGY2 Combined Residencies

 A PGY1/2 pharmacy residency program is a type of postgraduate training program for pharmacists that provides advanced training in clinical pharmacy practice.
 These programs typically consist of two years of training, with the first year being a general pharmacy residency (PGY1) and the second year being a specialized residency (PGY2).
 During the PGY1 year, residents receive training in a variety of clinical settings, including acute care, ambulatory care, and pharmacy practice management.
-Residents also have opportunities to participate in research projects and present their findings at professional conferences.
+Residents can also participate in research projects and present their findings at professional conferences.

 Other programs specialize in investigational drugs and research, medication use safety and policy, pharmacotherapy, pharmacy informatics, and medication systems and operations.